This page contains all the information you need to find out what data we may collect from you and how and why we use it.

 Energy (gas and electricity)

-Energy usage information, such as amounts and times of energy consumption;
+Energy usage information, such as amounts and times of energy consumption; Information about the state and safety of your boiler during the meter installation;

 Call data records, such as who contacted you, who you contacted, when the contact took place, the duration and your location when you used your mobile device; Similar information is recorded for data consumption while using your mobile device; Type of device consuming data;